hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `certificate` - One or more `certificate` blocks that describe the certificates installed on each compute node in the pool.

+* `container_configuration` - The container configuration used in the pool's VMs.

 ---

 A `fixed_scale` block exports the following: